Sodium tetrachloroaurate

 Sodium tetrachloroaurate is an inorganic compound with the chemical formula NaAuCl_{4}.
-It is composed of the ions Na^{+} and AuCl_{4}^{−}.
+It is composed of the Na^{+} and AuCl_{4}^{−} ions.
 It exists in the anhydrous and dihydrate states.
 At room temperature, it exists as a golden-orange solid.
 The anhydrous and dihydrate forms are available commercially.

 Preparation

 The conventional method of preparation of sodium tetrachloroaurate involves the addition of tetrachloroauric acid solution to sodium chloride or sodium carbonate to form a mixture.
 The mixture is stirred at 100 °C, and then subjected to evaporation, cooling, crystallization, and drying to obtain the orange crystals of sodium tetrachloroaurate.